City Heights, San Diego: Refugee & immigrant population influx

-Following the Vietnam War, many refugees from Southeast Asia arrived to the United States at Camp Pendleton, San Diego.
+Following the Vietnam War, many refugees from Southeast Asia arrived to the United States at Camp Pendleton, near San Diego.
 Many Vietnamese, Cambodian, and Thai refugees settled in City Heights during the 1970s and 80s, due to the cheap rents resulting from disinvestment.
 From the 1980s to the 1990s, resettlement agencies directed many refugees from the Somali Civil War to City Heights.

 During the late 20th century, the area had a high concentration of low-income residents, most of whom were renters and 30% of whom lived below the poverty line.
 In the anti-welfare and increasingly anti-immigrant climate of the 1990s, exemplified by the passage of Proposition 187 in 1994, public services, healthcare, and welfare became even less accessible.
 City Heights churches often provided key services and continue to act as community centers.

 By the 1990s, the area was described in the local media as one of the "urban edges where the inner city bleeds into the suburbs" and was widely portrayed as a crime hotspot.
 Drawing on American racism, Somali and African American youth were frequently portrayed, often through "culture of poverty" scripts, as primarily responsible for the crime and poverty in City Heights.
 Officials believed police intervention was the only measure available to address the deteriorating conditions.
 Anti-gang programs implemented by police and city leaders targeted and often arrested Somali men for loitering in public or hanging out near businesses.